PacktPublishing/D3.js-Quick-Start-Guide/BAR.md

 ## Change the color of the bar based on data

 Right now the bars are black.
-A linear scale will interpolate between colors just like a regular number:
+A linear scale will interpolate between colors just like a regular number.
+Add the following to the end of the AJAX callback:

 ```javascript
 var yDomain = d3.extent(data, function(datum, index){